saptak/envddext/FAQ.md

 - Access contextual help throughout the interface with smart tooltips and detailed explanations
 - Follow interactive step-by-step tutorials for Gateway setup, JWT authentication, and traffic splitting
 - Configure advanced resilience policies with timeout and retry management for production reliability
-- Access everything from a nine-tab responsive interface that works on any screen size
+- Access everything from a streamlined four-tab interface with progressive complexity design

 ### I'm already using Kubernetes tools.
 Why switch?